-What Qualifications Are Needed To Be An Accountant?
+What Qualifications Are Needed to Be an Accountant?

+What qualifications are needed to be an Accountant?
 The main job of an accountant is to record, process, analyse, prepare and take ownership of various financial and business-related reports.
 This differs somewhat from what the general finance manager does in the sense that the focus is more on record-keeping rather than the management of money.

 The skills and qualifications for accountants are quite like their counterparts in the finance department.
 In fact, in smaller companies, the responsibilities might fall under the same department or even to the same person.
 Accountants need to have a good grasp of the various accounting rules and treatments, tax and regulatory issues, the ability to work with numbers and a good understanding of how to use accounting software.
 To learn more about what an accountant does, please check the following link covering the job description for accountants article.

 Accountant vs chartered accountant

 It is important to make the distinction between an accountant and a chartered accountant.
 A chartered accountant must be certified by a nationally recognised body.
 ACA (Associate Chartered Accountant), ACCA (Associate Chartered Certified Accountant) and CIMA (Chartered Institute of Management Accountant) are some examples of the sort of formally recognised chartered accountant qualifications.